Error exponents of quantum state discrimination with composite correlated hypotheses: Hypothesis testing between two sets of quantum states

-where the measurement $M_n$ is chosen to minimize the worst-case type-I error $\alpha(\sA_n, M_n)$, subject to the constraint that the type-II error $\beta(\sB_n, M_n)$ does not exceed the threshold $2^{-nr}$.
+where the measurement $M_n$ is chosen to minimize the worst-case Type-I error $\alpha(\sA_n, M_n)$, subject to the constraint that the Type-II error $\beta(\sB_n, M_n)$ decays exponentially at a rate $r$.
 In other words, the measurement must perform universally well for all states in $\sA_n$ and $\sB_n$.

-The following result shows that the optimal type-I error for hypothesis testing between two sets of quantum states is precisely determined by the most challenging pair of states from these sets.
+The following result shows that the optimal Type-I error for hypothesis testing between two sets of quantum states is precisely determined by the most challenging pair of states from these sets.
 This implies that there exists a universal measurement for $\sA_n$ and $\sB_n$ whose performance matches that of the optimal measurement for the worst-case pair of states.